 Starting Up a Boiler After Summer (Winter Start Up Guide)

-Apollo Home walks you through the steps of starting up a boiler to help you ready your home this season.
+Apollo Home walks you through the steps of starting up a boiler for the first time after summer to help you ready your home this season.
 For Cincinnati boiler repair and maintenance, we are only a phone call away!

-Prior to starting up a boiler for the season, it’s important to have your heating system inspected and maintained by a professional.
+Prior to turning on a boiler for the season, it’s important to have your heating system inspected and maintained by a professional.
 Boiler maintenance services typically include the following:

 - The boiler will be drained and flushed.
 Any soot and scale will be cleaned up from the firesides, and the boiler will be examined for corrosion and damage.